 Students come to us with varying interests and backgrounds, as well as, many types of knowledge, experience, and expertise.
 As a faculty interacting with in a community of scholars, we seek students working toward new roles and responsibilities, and who value scholarship, professional competence, and ethical practice.
 We assure students and all constituents that we offer leadership preparation of the highest quality by utilizing our research strengths and a comprehensive knowledge base including educational theory and philosophy, social, cultural, and historical foundations, and policy formulation and implementation, as well as applied knowledge of how learning occurs in school and extra-school settings.

-As members of the College of Education, we demonstrate scholarship and research as a means to connect theory and practice.
+As members of the College of Education & Human Development, we demonstrate scholarship and research as a means to connect theory and practice.
 We understand the complex relationships between analysis and experience and strive to bring these relationships to a greater understanding and to more effective practice.
 We seek opportunities to expand our knowledge and perspectives through student, faculty, and research exchanges that cross disciplinary, institutional, and geographical borders.
 We recognize scholarship and research activities derived from the traditional, new, or emerging epistemologies and methodologies that are relevant to the study of educational problems.
 Our writings celebrate a variety of linguistic styles and rhetorical voices.

 In addition, the Principals Center is administered within our department.
 The Center provides continuing professional development for Georgia State University graduates and other educational professionals from Georgia’s public and private K-12 schools with a focus on Instructional Leadership for Schools that Succeed for All Students.
 Their professional development agenda is implemented under various formats which target principals, aspiring leaders and other practitioners interested in improving their leadership and school reform skills.
 For more information about their seminars, please visit the Principals Center.